rozlynboutin/microbiome_helper/About.md

 This wiki is **currently under construction**.
 For the microbiome helper pipeline please see the main [GitHub page](https://github.com/mlangill/microbiome_helper).

+Microbiome helper is a series of scripts that help process and automate various microbiome and metagenomic bioinformatic tools.
+The main workflows are for analyzing **16S** and **metagenomic** data.

+These scripts were produced by members of the [Integrated Microbiome Resource](http://cgeb-imr.ca/index.html).

 ### Before getting started: